11 Best Things to Do in Michigan City IN

 Many of the animals taken in by the zoo are injured or were illegal pets that would not be able to survive in the wild.

-Zoo admission is very affordable at $8 for adults and $6 for children (2 and under are free); however, parking is shared with Washington Park and incurs a daily $15 fee for non-residents during beach season.
+• Parking is shared with Washington Park and the Oasis Splash Pad and incurs a daily $15 fee for non-residents during beach season.

 Find this photo prop near the Rotary Castle in the zoo